AWS Certified Cloud Practitioner Exam Study Path

 After you have studied the overview, the whitepaper The Total Cost of (Non) Ownership of Web Applications in the Cloud is a good follow-up.
 Here you can quickly read through the whole thing since this paper is not very concept heavy.
 It also lists down many scenarios that compares AWS from traditional setups.
 You should read and understand these scenarios since there is a high chance you’ll encounter a similar type of question in the exam.

 At this point, we are basically finishing all the short whitepapers that discuss the services and features in AWS.
 Therefore, I recommend reading the whitepaper How Pricing Works next before proceeding to the heavy stuff such as best practices.
 The AWS CCP exam frequently throws out tricky questions about pricing, TCO and cost optimization.
-It is in your best interest to be comfortable with AWS Pricing Plans.
 Know in general how prices of AWS services compare with one another i.e. EFS is more expensive than EBS, EBS is more expensive than S3.
 But be extra careful in answering questions that ask for the most cost effective solution.
 Always prioritize utility over pricing, since there might be a choice in the question where it is the cheapest solution, but is not appropriate for the scenario’s needs.
 When unsure which is cheaper, use the cost calculators provided to you by AWS, or search for the pricing in the services’ FAQ or on this website.

-Once you’ve reached this point of the review, it would be a great idea to go over everything you’ve learned so far, and make sure that your notes are filled with important information.
-AWS provides a free, online virtual course called AWS Cloud Practitioner Essentials which you can take to better prepare yourself for the AWS CCP exam.
+AWS also provides a free, online virtual course called AWS Cloud Practitioner Essentials which you can take to better prepare yourself for the AWS CCP exam.
 This course contains a set of video lectures that cover every whitepaper you’ve read so far in your review, and is also a good transition to the next whitepaper on AWS Security.
 You are not required to sit through these video lectures since they contain the same content as the whitepapers.
 Although doing so will help you compress all the information you’ve studied so far, and at the same time, you can double check if you have missed anything important in your notes.

 Assuming that you’ve taken the video course above, you should now have an idea of AWS Security and how to implement it.
 If you didn’t watch the video course, then that is fine as well, since the AWS Security Best Practices whitepaper discusses the same thing.
 For AWS Security, familiarize yourself with the Shared Responsibility Model.
 This frequently comes up in the AWS CCP exam.
 Next is to study how you can protect your data in and going out of AWS.
 Different services have different encryption methods and protocols.
 Third, familiarize yourself with network level security and subnet level security.
 There are many ways you can secure your VPC and the services inside it.
 Know the differences between nACLs and security groups.
 Fourth, be comfortable with IAM.
 It is a very important service in AWS security, and will surely come up in your exam.
 Focus on concepts of IAM users, groups, policies and roles.
 Lastly, be aware of AWS monitoring and logging features such as CloudTrail and CloudWatch Logs.
 Understand how the two services differ, and during what situations they are used.
 To supplement your review on AWS services under security, go check out these handy Tutorials Dojo cheat sheets.

 The last whitepaper you need to review is the AWS Best Practices whitepaper.
 The material nicely wraps up all the AWS services, products, features, and pricing that you’ve learned.
 It is very important to understand what the best practices are, since scenario questions in the exam always revolve around these topics.
-The whitepaper provides detailed explanations and examples on how to implement them in your infrastructure, so be prepared for a lot of concepts.
 It will also be very helpful if you have a Management Console ready to help you visualize what is being discussed in this paper along your review.
 Try to remember all of the design principles by heart, and imagine situations where you can apply them.

 After reading through all the whitepapers, the last section of your review is the AWS Support Plans.
 This is a quick browse of a webpage, and shouldn’t take you long in studying.
 Take note of what support plans are available, and how they differ from each other.
 There might be questions in the exam that ask which support plan offers some specific service.